rust-lang/rust/src/doc/reference.md

 Because tuple elements don't have a name, they can only be accessed by pattern-matching.

-The members of a tuple are laid out in memory contiguously, in order specified by the tuple type.

 An example of a tuple type and its use:

 ```